glidenote/memolist.vim/README.markdown

 # memolist.vim

-this is a vimscript for create and select memo.
+This is a vimscript for create and manage memo. memolist is inspired by [jekyll.vim](https://github.com/csexton/jekyll.vim).

 ## Setup